augustogoncalves/forge-3leg.nodejs-template/README.md

     sudo npm install -g nodemon

-To use it, instead of <b>npm start</b>, use the following:
+Then instead of <b>npm start</b>, use the following:

     nodemon server.js --ignore www/

-Trick: the <b>--ignore</b> parameter indicates that the app should not restart if files under <b>www</b> folder are modified.
+Node the <b>--ignore</b> parameter indicates that the app should not restart if files under <b>www</b> folder are modified.

 ## Troubleshooting

-After installing Github desktop for Windows, on the Git Shell, if you see a *error setting certificate verify locations* error, use the following:
+After installing Github desktop for Windows, on the Git Shell, if you see a <b>*error setting certificate verify locations*</b> error, use the following:

     git config --global http.sslverify "false"